 While Bedfordshire Police, Bedford Borough Council Children’s Services and other safeguarding services may have to operate in slightly different ways, their focus is still firmly on protecting people and fighting crime, especially protecting the most vulnerable in Bedford Borough.
 They urge victims of crime, particularly of domestic or sexual abuse, to come forward despite the Coronavirus.
 They will listen and support victims and lock up those who cause harm to others.

-Tri.x, the company that provides the online Pan Bedfordshire Inter-Agency Child Protection Procedures, has an online COVID-19 Resource Centre which provides relevant information and relevant changes to key procedures.
+Via our online Pan Bedfordshire Inter-Agency Child Protection Procedures there is a link to an online COVID-19 Resource Centre which provides relevant information and relevant changes to key procedures.

 Waltham Forest Council has produced the following video for volunteers who have safeguarding concerns in relation to vulnerable people they come in to contact with whilst volunteering:

 If you are worried about a child, please contact: